mritunrai/spring-poc/README.md

 # spring-boot

+Java Spring Boot (Spring Boot) is a tool that makes developing web application and microservices with Spring Framework faster and easier through three core capabilities: Autoconfiguration.
+An opinionated approach to configuration.
+The ability to create standalone applications

 ## About Mockito and WireMock
 What is Mocking ?
 Mocks is nothing but an imitation.
 It simulates behaviour of a real component but in a more controlled manner.